 1-Day “Cool Kyoto” (Northern Kyoto) Itinerary – We’ve dubbed this our “Cool Kyoto” itinerary because its really neat and also offers cooler mountain weather (dual meanings!).
 This 1-day Northern Kyoto Itinerary features an exceptional mountain temple, an imperial villa, hiking, the best onsen in Kyoto, a scenic railway journey, and more.

 1-Day Southwestern Kyoto Itinerary – This is more of an off-the-beaten path itinerary for the Southwestern outskirts of Kyoto, but it includes some exceptional hidden gems and highlights.
 Most notably, there are stops at Yoshiminedera Temple, Katsura Imperial Villa, and Saiho-ji, or the “Moss Temple.”

 That covers it for our Japan itineraries thus far.
-We’ll soon be adding several more 1-day Tokyo touring plans, along with other cities in Japan.
+We’ll soon be adding several more Japan touring plans, including other cities in Japan off the beaten path.
 We hope these itineraries are a helpful resource for you while planning your visit to Japan, and enable you to have a more efficient experience, allowing you to see and do as much as possible!

 If you’re planning a trip to the Japan, check out our other posts about Japan for ideas on other things to do!
 We also recommend consulting our Ultimate Guide to Kyoto and Ultimate Guide to Tokyo to plan.